Part 2

 But how?

-The wide open landscape of the river was pocketed with grassy islands, the opposite shoreline only a dark line in the distance; beyond that, the lone mountain was a greenish bump.
+The opposite shoreline was a dark line in the distance; beyond that, the lone mountain was just a hazy mound.

 “How can they do that,” Yat asked.

-Kaleni said, “They are not a rock, Yatyambo.
+Their father said, “They are not a rock, Yatyambo.
 You know how their bodies are made.
 You have seen them butchered.”

-“Elephants are good swimmers,” Lume said.
+“Elephants are good swimmers,” Uncle Lume said.

 “I know,” Yat replied.
 “But they are so big.”